SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 - An Azure SQL Database allows you to import and export data easily, so it's easier to manage and move your data.
 - You don't lose any data when you uninstall your add-in, unless the add-in uses the **AppUninstalled** event to delete the data.

 The recent orders interface works much like the customer dashboard interface.
 You choose the **Recent Orders** link in the left column, and then choose a customer from the drop-down menu at the top of the center pane.
-A list of orders from that customer appear in the center pane.
+A list of orders from that customer appears in the center pane.

-This page is a Model-View-Controller view defined in the Views\CustomerDashboard\Orders.cshtml file.
-Code in the Controllers\CustomerDashboardController.cs file uses the [Entity Framework ](https://msdn.microsoft.com/en-us/library/aa937723(v=vs.113).aspx) to query the **Orders** table in your Azure SQL Database.
+This page is a Model-View-Controller view defined in the Views/CustomerDashboard/Orders.cshtml file.
+Code in the Controllers/CustomerDashboardController.cs file uses the [Entity Framework](https://msdn.microsoft.com/en-us/library/aa937723(v=vs.113).aspx) to query the **Orders** table in your Azure SQL Database.
 The customer ID is passed by using a query string parameter in the URL that is passed when the user selects a customer from the drop-down menu.
 The query creates a join on the **Customer**, **Employee**, and **Shipper** tables.
 The query result is then passed to the Model-View-Controller view that displays the results.

 The following code from the CustomerDashboardController.cs file performs the database query and returns the data to the view.